QEF/postqe/doc/tutorial.rst

 ===========================================================

 The simplest task you can do with :py:mod:`postqe` is to fit the total energy as a function of volume :math:`E_{tot}(V)`.
 You can use an equation of state (EOS) such as Murnaghan's or similar.
-Currently you can use Murnaghan, Vinet, Birch, Birch-Murnaghan, Pourier-Tarantola and Anton-schmidt EOS and 2nd and 3rd order polynomials in :py:mod:`postqe`.
+Currently you can use Murnaghan, Vinet, Birch, Birch-Murnaghan, Pourier-Tarantola and Anton-schmidt EOS and 3rd order (direct and inverse) polynomials in :py:mod:`postqe`.
+See the documentation of :py:func:`get_eos` for details.

 Let's see how to fit :math:`E_{tot}(V)`.
 This is the case of isotropic cubic systems (simple cubic, body centered cubic, face centered cubic) or systems which can be approximated as isotropic (for example an hexagonal system with nearly constant :math:`c/a` ratio).